mokocchi/dehia-cb-poc-frontend/README.md

   heroku create
   ```
   3. You can now change the app name if you want at the Heroku [Dashboard](https://dashboard.heroku.com/)
-  4. Set the [Environment Variables](#Environment-Variables) from the Dashboard
-  5. Set the stack to `container`
+  4. Set the stack to `container`
   ```
   heroku stack:set container
   ```
-  6. Push app to heroku
+  5. Push app to heroku
   ```
   git push heroku master
   ```
-  7. Go to `https://<your-app>.herokuapp.com`.
+  6. Go to `https://<your-app>.herokuapp.com`.
 You should see a loading message, or the login page if the gateway is running.

   ## Environment Variables
   - **GATEWAY_URL**: URL of the Gateway.
 If you're using Docker in the frontend and the gateway at the same time, create a network first (`docker network create <poc-network>`) and then run the other containers.
 Run `docker network inspect <poc-network>` to get the IP address of the other container and take note.
 Don't forget to add the port if it's different from Port `80`.